Lorenzo Paramatti: Siena (loan)

 On 16 July 2015 Paramatti was signed by Serie C newcomer Siena in a temporary deal.
 Paramatti made his professional debut in the first game of 2015–16 Coppa Italia Lega Pro; He was on the bench in the next cup match.

 Santarcangelo (loan)

 On 13 July 2016 Paramatti was signed by Messina in a temporary deal.
 On 26 August he was signed by Santarcangelo.
 He was assigned the number 2 shirt for his new team.

 2017–18 season

 Paramatti returned from his loan on 1 July 2017.
 However, on 17 July he was released; Paramatti was not included in Bologna's pre-season camp.

 ACS Poli Timișoara

 On 4 February 2019 he signed a 6-month contract with Romanian club ACS Poli Timișoara.

 Rimini

 On 27 December 2019 he joined Serie C club Rimini.

+Maccabi Petah Tikva

+On 24 August 2023 signed for Maccabi Petah Tikva.